Ardumower/Sunray/README.md

 ```

 ## How to compile 'Sunray Simulator' <a name="sunray_sim"></a>
 The simulator will simulate an Ardumower/Alfred on a Linux computer.
 It uses the same firmware with simulator drivers for all robot hardware (motors, bumper, GPS, etc.).
-It will also simulate all network-based interfaces (HTTP, MQTT etc.).
+It will also simulate all network-based interfaces (HTTP, MQTT etc.) and support phone connections via Bluetooth BLE (see section above how to configure BLE module on Linux).

 Run this on your Linux terminal:
 ```